Finnoy Travel - Reviews, Stories and Tips

 There are many things to do in Vantaa.
 People often consider Vantaa only as an airport city, but from a Finnish perspective, it is also a large modern city.
 You can enjoy nature, shopping, or visit many attractions in Vantaa.
 Next time, when visiting Helsinki, remember also to cross the border to Vantaa!

-Have you been to Vantaa.
+Have you been to Vantaa?
 What was your favourite sightseeing spot?
-We recommend also joining our Finland-related Facebook group: Travelling and Living in Finland and starting a discussion there.
+We also recommend joining our Finland-related Facebook group: Travelling and Living in Finland and starting a discussion there.

 Tags: , ,

-Destination: Finland
+Destinations: Finland

 Add Comment